 Trust is personal — built on watching the tool behave on your own work

-Prompt authors never see how their outputs land in production
+Prompt authors never see how their outputs land — metrics close the loop

 Trust is mechanical — built on policy, metrics, and replayable audit trails